High-Resolution Climate Projections Using Diffusion-Based Downscaling of a Lightweight Climate Emulator: Discussion and Conclusions

 \section{Discussion and Conclusions}

 In this study, we evaluate the viability of a two-stage modeling framework: using super-resolution (SR) models to upscale the coarse-grid outputs of a lightweight climate emulator.
 While our climate emulator, LUCIE, excels at capturing large-scale dynamics and global statistics, its utility for regional-scale analysis is inherently limited by its T30 Gaussian grid.
-We demonstrate that the introduction of an SR model effectively bridges this gap, reconstructing the fine-scale spatial structures such as temperatures in the Rocky mountain area that are implied by the large-scale state but unresolved on the coarse grid.
+We demonstrate that the introduction of an SR model effectively bridges this gap, reconstructing fine-scale spatial structures such as temperature gradients in the Rocky Mountains that are implied by the large-scale state but unresolved on the coarse grid.

-A central finding of this work is that super-resolution serves as a faithful extension of the underlying emulator.
-Our evaluation shows that the SR process does not merely `smooth" the data but actively restores the statistical properties of the system on a finer manifold.
-While deterministic baselines like bicubic interpolation and SFNO-SR capture the general atmospheric patterns, they often lack the precision required for regional studies.
-In contrast, the diffusion-based models (Conditional and Posterior-Sampling EDM) proved particularly adept at recovering localized features like precipitation over the Indian peninsula or thermal gradients in the Andes.
-By adding this spatial resolution, the combined LUCIE-SR framework makes it possible to conduct studies on monsoon-dependent agriculture or wildfire risk zones—applications that were previously beyond the reach of coarse-resolution emulators.
+Super-resolution acts as a faithful spatial extension of the underlying emulator: the SR process does not merely smooth the coarse fields but restores the fine-scale statistics implied by the large-scale state.
+Deterministic baselines such as bicubic interpolation and SFNO-SR recover the general atmospheric patterns but lack the regional precision needed for impact studies.
+The diffusion-based models (Conditional EDM and DPS) recover localized regional features such as the sharp pre-monsoon orographic precipitation band over the Indian peninsula (Figure~\ref{fig:MAM}) and the seasonal temperature contrasts across the Intermountain West and the Sierra Nevada (Figures~\ref{fig:DJF}--\ref{fig:JJA}).
+These are the kinds of fine-scale features relevant to applications such as monsoon-dependent agriculture and wildfire-risk assessment, so the LUCIE-SR framework is a step toward bringing such applications within the reach of coarse-resolution emulator pipelines.
+We stress that this is a demonstration on stationary runs with the limitations noted below (imperfect calibration, residual bias, and the absence of a forced emulator), not yet an operational impact-assessment tool.

-Furthermore, this work highlights the conceptual importance of the ``one-to-many" mapping inherent in atmospheric downscaling.
-Because a single coarse-scale observation can physically correspond to multiple high-resolution configurations, a probabilistic approach is naturally suited for this task.
-The ability of diffusion models to generate an ensemble of realizations provides a measure of sub-grid scale uncertainty that deterministic models cannot offer.
-While SFNO-SR remains a competitive deterministic baseline, its tendency to introduce high-wavenumber spectral artifacts suggests that generative denoising processes may be more robust at capturing the turbulent ``roughness" of the atmosphere.